DKIV9570/Project-HappyCakeShop/README.md

 - As a user, I want to be able to sell the cakes and earn funds
 - As a user, I want to be able to view the cake inventory
 - As a user, I want to be able to view the material inventory
+- As a user, I want to be able to save my game progress to file
+- As a user, I want to be able to be able to load my game progress to file